Michel Moawad

-Michel Moawad (ميشال معوض; born 4 June 1972) is a member of the Lebanese Parliament representing the Zgharta District.
+Michel Moawad (ميشال معوض; born 4 June 1972) is a Lebanese politician.
+He is a member of the Renewal Bloc in the Lebanese Parliament representing the Zgharta District.
 Since his election to Parliament, he has been also elected as a member of the parliamentary Finance and Budget Committee and is currently the executive director of the René Moawad Foundation.

 Early life and education

 Michel Moawad was born on 4 June 1972, in Lebanon.
 He is the son of the former President of the Lebanese Republic, René Moawad.

 Moawad attended school at the Collège Notre Dame de Jamhour, graduating in 1990 and obtaining the French Baccalaureate with honors.
-He then attended the Ecole Sainte-Genevieve Preparatory School for "Grandes Ecoles" in Versailles and graduated from the Ecole Superieure de Commerce de Paris (ESCP).
+He then attended the Lycée privé Sainte-Geneviève Preparatory School for Grandes écoles in Versailles and graduated from the École supérieure de commerce de Paris (ESCP).
 He also obtained a master's degree in Public Law from the Sorbonne University in Paris.

 Politics

 Independence Movement

 Michel Moawad is the founder and president of the Independence Movement, a sovereigntist, reformist, secular and socio-liberal political party, launched in 2005.
 The Independence Movement began as a grassroots initiative as part of the Cedar Revolution, before it evolved into a structured political organization.
 In addition, Moawad was a member of the 14 March Coalition Leadership, as well as an active participant of the 2005 Cedar Revolution and key precursor movements, including the Qornet Shehwan Gathering and Bristol Gathering.